arjunkunna/regent-fft/README.md

 transform (DFT) in a region, and saves the output in an output region.

-The library currently supports transforms up to 3 dimensions, and can be configured to run on either a CPU or a GPU.
+The library currently supports transforms up to 3 dimensions, and can be configured to run on either CPUs or GPUs.

 The CPU mode is powered by [FFTW](https://www.fftw.org/), and the GPU mode by [cuFFT](https://developer.nvidia.com/cufft).